 Thus, the 9/11 Day Movement was born — a movement that urges action and goodwill on this historic day.
 Take a minute to learn about their amazing mission:

 Who knew that the words “I Will” could be so powerful?
 All of us can help make the world a better place on September 11th!

 Ready to do some good deeds?
 Here’s how to get started:

-- You can pledge a good deed of your own by going to 9/11 Day’s Quilt page, an interactive patchwork of people’s good deeds, all beginning with the words: “I will.”
+You can pledge a good deed of your own by going to 9/11 Day’s conversation page, an interactive patchwork of people’s good deeds.
 This can be anything from an elaborate volunteer promise to a simple pledge to make someone smile.
 You can also join the 9/11 Day Movement by pledging with your Facebook account.
 This will designate you as a member of the community and allow you to spread the word via social media.

 Remember, it’s never too early or too late to volunteer your time to help a cause you care about.
 There are always abundant do-gooding opportunities in your own community if you know how to find them.
 Don’t just sit there; go make a difference!

 Have you ever participated in the 9/11 Day Movement?
 What’s your “I Will” pledge this year?
 How can you help others today?

 Bubba is the Quality Logo Products mascot.
 He may have started out as "just a stress ball," but he's come a long way since the company's launch in 2003.
 Bubba has been immortalized in numerous vector artwork designs for internal and external promotions, and you can see him change outfits on the Quality Logo Products homepage whenever a holiday rolls around.
 Oh, and he thinks pants are for the birds.
 You can connect with Bubba on Google+